chocolatetoothpaste/monologue/README.md

     // SELECT into outfile: the third param (OPTIONALLY ENCLOSED BY) is, as stated, optional.
 Just pass in the line ending and leave the 4th param out, the rest will be taken care of
-    // output: SELECT * FROM users WHERE company = :e_generalmotors INTO OUTFILE '/tmp/datafile' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n'
+    // output: SELECT * FROM users WHERE company = :mono_generalmotors INTO OUTFILE '/tmp/datafile' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n'

     monologue().select( "*", "users" )
         .where( { "company": "general motors" } )